GitLab Ireland Ltd Right to Disconnect Policy

 1. Purpose

-At GitLab (the “Company”), we support the safety, health and well-being of all team members and we operate with an emphasis on asynchronous communication and a focus on results, not hours worked.
+At GitLab (the “Company”), we support the safety, health and well-being of all team members and we operate with an emphasis on asynchronous communication and a focus on impact, not activity.
 We believe that family and friends should come first and work should come second.
 In line with company values, we understand that “disconnecting” from work is critical in order to foster a healthy and well-rounded life.
 Technological advancements, world events, and work demands, can, at times, cause us to forget that we need a break from work to recharge.

 It is expected that team members will disconnect from work and work-related communications outside of their normal working hours and during PTO, and the purpose of this Right to Disconnect Policy (“Policy”) is to encourage disconnection, and to provide guidance on how the Company is committed to supporting all team members to do so.